d-silu/LearnSnowflake/snowflake-definitive-guide/chapter2-qna.md

    multicluster virtual warehouses?

-10. What are two options to change the virtual warehouse that will be used to run a SQL command within a specific worksheet?
+10. What are two options to change the virtual warehouse that will be used to run a SQL command within a specific worksheet